 How do I connect my iPhone, iPad, or Mac laptop to one of the Apple TV devices in CTRE?
 Can a Windows laptop connect to an Apple TV?

 Each of the conference and seminar rooms in the CTRE is equipped with an Apple TV.
 This can be used to wirelessly connect your iOS (i.e. - iPhone or iPad) or Mac OS (i.e. - MacBook) device to the monitor/projector in the room.
 Instructions have been printed and left in each room, but you can also download instructions for connecting to the Apple TV.

-Windows laptops cannot natively connect to an Apple TV.
-But we have had success in using a program called AirParrot to connect a Windows computer.
-This is a third-party program which must be purchased from the vendor at http://www.airsquirrels.com/airparrot/.
+Windows laptops cannot natively connect to an Apple TV, but we have had success using a third-party program called AirParrot.
+This software must be purchased from the vendor at http://www.airsquirrels.com/airparrot/.
 You must have your laptop connected to the LUC wireless network, and you will need to enter the IP address (located at the bottom of the monitor) in the connect box in the AirParrot program.

 How do I connect to a wireless network?

 All users with LUC credentials should connect to the LUC network.
 When connecting they will be prompted to enter their UVID and password.
 Your password will need to be updated on each device each time it is changed.

 Non-LUC users should connect to the LUC-Guest network.
 PDF instructions for connecting are at https://www.luc.edu/media/lucedu/helpdesk/pdfs/guestwifi.pdf.